vickyngo-code/Domain-Adaptation-of-MAD-GAN-and-LUCID-for-Cyberattack-Detection/LUCID/README.md

-Use the .ipynb for your convenience, but refer to the below for better instruction from the author, or just go to his repo.
+Use the lucid.ipynb file for your convenience, but refer to the below for better instruction from the author, or just go to his repo.

 # LUCID: A Practical, Lightweight Deep Learning Solution for DDoS Attack Detection